 Note: There could be situations where an e-stop does not contribute to risk control and alternatives could be considered in conjunction with a risk assessment.

-The bold text in the preceding paragraph is mine.
+The bolding in the text in the preceding paragraph was added for emphasis.
 I wanted to be sure that you caught this important bit of text.
 Not every machine requires an E-stop function.
-The function is only required where there is a benefit to the user.
-In some cases, product family standards often called “Type C” standards, including specific requirements for the provision of an emergency stop function.
+The function is only required where there is a benefit to the user unless a product-specific standard requires it.
+In some cases, product-specific standards often called “Type C” standards, include specific requirements for the provision of an emergency stop function.
 The requirement may include a minimum PLr or SILr, based on the opinion of the Technical Committee responsible for the standard and their knowledge of the particular type of machinery covered by their document.

 The EU Machinery Directive, 2006/42/EC, and Emergency Stop